-- 1 Be sure it is completely unloaded. - 2 Remove the scope or other optics. - 3 Package it securely in a cardboard container. - 4 Enclose the service/repair form available at browning.com or a letter that clearly describes the trouble experienced, the ammunition used and the repairs desired.
-Also include your name, email address (if possible) and a daytime phone number where you can be reached. - 5 If convenient, send a copy of the service/repair form or letter to us separately. - 6 Never return ammunition with your firearm.
+- 1 Be sure it is completely unloaded. - 2 Remove any optics, optic mounts or other accessories. - 3 Package it securely in a cardboard container. - 4 Enclose the service/repair form available at browning.com or a letter that clearly describes the trouble experienced, the ammunition used and the repairs desired.
+Also include your name, e-mail address (if possible) and a daytime phone number where you can be reached. - 5 Never return ammunition with your firearm.
 It is against postal and most commerce regulations.